Visa for tourists & short-stay visitors – immigration lawyer

 • A team member will answer any questions about your case while identifying its benefits and drawbacks.

-• Our immigration lawyers will explain all documentation you need to submit alongside your UK Visitor visa application.
+• Our immigration lawyers will explain all the documentation you must submit alongside your UK Visitor visa application.

 • One of our immigration lawyers will examine these documents and discuss their relevance to your case.